Visa plan is too late to stop Christmas supply chaos, insiders warn

 Two days of supply problems at petrol forecourts across the country have prompted panic buying, with long queues of motorists snaking out of service stations.

-Shell became the latest fuel operator to complain of shortages, 24 hours after BP, Esso and Tesco reported difficulties, while Asda announced a £30 limit per customer.
+Shell became the latest fuel operator to complain of shortages, 24 hours after BP, Esso and Tesco reported difficulties, while EG Group announced a £30 limit per customer.

 In response to the crisis, senior government figures held an emergency meeting on Friday to try to resolve wide-ranging supply-chain problems, agreeing to grant short-term visas to European drivers.